Workshops

 Upcoming Workshops

-As always, DHPSNY's workshops are presented free of charge for New York institutions.
+As always, DHPSNY's workshops are presented free of charge for New York institutions, and space is limited.

 DHPSNY has hosted workshops on a range of topics.
 Past workshop topics have included: